rami3l/pacaptr/README.md

 - `macOS/homebrew` & `External/linuxbrew` support: Please note that `cask` is for macOS only.

-  - Automatic `brew cask` invocation: implemented for `-S`, `-R`, `-Su`, and more.
+  - ~~Automatic `brew cask` invocation~~: This is not supported anymore since `v0.8.0`, as `homebrew` is natively supporting it!

+  - Be careful when a bottle and a cask share the same name, eg. `docker`.

     ```bash
-    pacaptr -S curl --dryrun
-    # Pending: brew install curl
+    pacaptr -Si docker | rg cask
+    # => Warning: Treating docker as a formula.
+For the cask, use homebrew/cask/docker

+    # Install the formula `docker`
-    pacaptr -S gimp --dryrun
+    pacaptr -S docker

-    # Pending: brew cask install gimp
+    # Install the cask `docker`
+    pacaptr -S homebrew/cask/docker

+    # Make homebrew treat all keywords as casks
+    pacaptr -S docker -- --cask
     ```

-  - The use of `brew cask` commands can also be enforced by adding a `--cask` flag.
-Useful when a bottle and a cask share the same name, eg. `docker`.

   - To use `-Rss`, you need to install [rmtree] first: